Film Editing Schools, Colleges and Universities in the U.S.

 Students will also want to consider the film editing facilities offered.
 Modern film and video editing is heavily dependent on computer technology and software applications that are constantly evolving.
 Students usually purchase the software with which they edit, so it is important that it be the most appropriate software for the field.

 Another consideration is the type and availability of internship opportunities.
-Internships in film editing provide students a chance to build a portfolio of work history and to meet film professionals.
+Internships in film editing provide students a chance to build a portfolio of work and meet film professionals.
 Some schools may be better located geographically or have built better relationships with companies and organizations that provide students with internship experiences.

 Film Editing Program Overviews